souryacs/LitRevw/Variants_SNP_GWAS_SV_Related.md

         - By construction, each step thus involves fitting an SER (single effect regression).
         - IBSS can be understood as computing an approximate posterior distribution p(b1, . . ., bL | X, y, σ2),
             - and that the algorithm iteratively optimizes an objective function known as the “evidence lower bound” (ELBO).
+        - IBSS is similar in structure to FS selection,
+            - but, instead of selecting a single best variable at each step, it computes a distribution on which variable to select by fitting the Bayesian SER model.
+            - by computing a distribution on variables—rather than choosing a single best variable, IBSS captures uncertainty about which variable should be selected at each step.

 [Eliciting priors and relaxing the single causal variant assumption in colocalisation analyses - Wallace.
 PLoS Genetics 2020](https://pubmed.ncbi.nlm.nih.gov/32310995/)